► New BMW X5 45e PHEV driven

-Now in its fourth generation, the X5 has spawned an entire series of other X cars below and above it now, too.
+Now in its fourth generation, the X5 has spawned an entire series of other X cars below, and now above it, too.
 It plays a critical role in getting buyers with high aspirations (and higher visibility goals) through the door, even if they drive away in a smaller model that offers most of the lifestyle image at a much more reasonable price.

 That means this new model needs to offer even more than before to keep customers out of an Audi Q7, Range Rover Sport, or indeed the cheaper cars that sit below them in the line-up.

-From top to the bottom you’ll be buying a straight six – the most powerful is the quad turbo M50d, then there’s a 40i petrol (a real highlight for reasons we’ll explain later) and the projected best-selling 30d diesel.
+From top to the bottom you’ll be buying a straight six – the most powerful is the quad turbo M50d, then there’s a 40i petrol (the same petrol engine that powers the 45e PHEV is a real highlight for reasons we’ll explain later) and the projected best-selling 30d diesel.